HSE Welding Fume Advice

 We can offer control systems from basic manual operation to fully automatic start/stop and demand control of fans.

-In some situations, it may not be practical to install fixed extract arms, so a further solution could be Portable Fume Extraction, comprising of extract arm and integrated filtration unit.
+In some situations, it may not be practical to install fixed extraction arms, so a further solution could be Portable Fume Extraction, comprising of extract arm and integrated filtration unit.
 The picture below shows a free-standing mobile unit complete with integrated filter which is designed to provide weld fume extraction throughout a workshop floor.

 BEAM can supply various options ranging from low cost disposbable filter systems to high specification HEPA units to suit individual requirements.
 Get in Touch to discuss your requirements.